-On June 23, 2017, in a private offering, we issued \$200.0 million aggregate principal amount of 6.75% Senior Secured Notes due 2022 (the "Unregistered Notes") under an indenture at an issue price of 100% of the principal amount.
-On September 19, 2017, we completed an exchange offer in which we exchanged 99.8% of our Unregistered Notes for a like principal amount of notes with identical terms except that such new notes had been registered under the Securities Act of 1933 (the "Notes").
-We did not receive any proceeds in the exchange offer.
-Interest on the Notes is payable semi-annually on January 1st and July 1st.
-We used a portion of the net proceeds from the offering of the Unregistered Notes to redeem in full our 8.75% Senior Secured Notes due April 15, 2018 in the principal amount of \$120.0 million, and pay all related fees and expenses related thereto.
+On September 22, 2020, in a private offering, we issued \$125.0 million aggregate principal amount of 5.50% Senior Secured Notes due 2025 (the "Unregistered Notes") under an Indenture at an issue price of 100% of the principal amount.
+Interest on the Unregistered Notes is payable semi-annually on April 1st and October 1st.
+We used the net proceeds from the offering of the Unregistered Notes, along with cash on hand, to redeem in full our 6.75% Senior Secured Notes due July 1, 2022 in the principal amount of \$150.0 million (the Company held \$1.4 million in treasury for a net outstanding amount of \$148.6 million), and pay all related fees and expenses related thereto.
+On October 9, 2020, we filed registration statements to commence an exchange offer in which we plan to exchange 100% of our Unregistered Notes for a like principal amount of notes with identical terms except that such new notes will be registered under the Securities Act (the "Notes").
+We will not receive any proceeds in the exchange offer.
 See note 11 to the condensed consolidated financial statements appearing in Item 1 for further discussion.